norcams/docs-enduser/docs/terraform-part3.rst

 Applying this with ``terraform apply`` will then destroy two of the web servers and the corresponding security group rules that allowed those web servers access to the database server.
+Similarly, if we were to increase the web server count from **4** to **5**, Terraform would add a new web server and update the security groups accordingly.

 Complete example